emmaritcey/CISC867Project/README.md

 ## Pre-trained Models

-A resnet101 model, pretrained on ImageNet
+A resnet101 pretrained on ImageNet

 ## Results